United Nations list of non-self-governing territories: Criticism

 The list remains controversial in some countries for various reasons:

 Referendums

 One reason for controversy is that the list includes some dependencies that have democratically chosen to maintain their current status, or have had a referendum in which local government requirements were not met regarding the number of votes required to support a change of status or the number of voters participating (e.g., in the United States Virgin Islands).

 Falkland Islands

-The Falkland Islands is a British Overseas Territory with a population of 2,500 people and an autonomous government, that is also claimed by Argentina due to an inherited historical colonial claim to the islands by Spain.
+The Falkland Islands is a British Overseas Territory with a population of 4,000 people and an autonomous government, that is also claimed by Argentina due to an inherited historical colonial claim to the islands by Spain.
+A ten-week undeclared war was fought in 1982 between Argentina and the United Kingdom, ending with continued British control over the islands.
 In March 2013, the Falkland Islands government organised a referendum on the status of the territory.
 With a 92% turnout, 99.7% of Falkland Islands voters voted to maintain the status quo, with only three islanders (0.2%) favouring a change.